zero-or-one/Work-Cheatsheet/ML-basics/README.md

 - Activation Functions: Non-linear functions that enable complex pattern learning
 - Backpropagation: Algorithm for training neural networks
 - Network Architectures: Different ways to structure neural networks

-Note: Detailed explanations for each topic can be found in their respective markdown files in this directory.